 - Grated Parmesan cheese, for serving

-- First soak the dried beans in salt water: (salt tenderizes the otherwise tough and chewy bean skins).
+- First soak the dried beans in salt water: (salt tenderizes them, otherwise you have tough and chewy bean skins).
 Use one of the following methods:

-- Quick Salt-Soaking Method: Pick through and rinse the beans.
+- Pick through and rinse the beans.
 For every pound of beans, dissolve 3 tablespoons salt in 2 quarts boiling water.
 Combine the beans and hot salt water in a large pot and let the beans soak at room temperature for 1 hour.
 Drain the beans, discarding the soaking liquid, and rinse well before cooking.

 Make the Soup:

 - Heat oil in a 12-inch skillet over medium-high heat until shimmering.
 Add pancetta and cook until lighly browned and crisp, about 8 minutes.
 Stir in 3 minced onions, 8 minced garlic and ¼ teaspoon red pepper flakes and cook until onions are softened and lightly browned, 6 to 8 minutes.
 Stir in 1 cup of broth, scraping up browned bits, if any: transfer to slow cooker.

 - Stir remaining 3 cups broth, water, soaked beans, Parmesan rind (if using), and bay leaves into slow cooker.
 Cover and cook until beans are tender, 9 to 10 hours on low or 5 to 6 hours on high.

 - At end of cooking time, add 1 rosemary sprig, cover, and cook on high until rosemary is fragrant, about 15 minutes.
 Discard rosemary, bay leaves, and Parmesan rind.
 Season with salt and pepper to taste and serve with grated Parmesan and additional olive oil, if desired.

-- Cook's note: At the end of cooking but before you add the Rosemary, if you want more broth, feel free to add up to one cup of water to the soup.
+- At the end of cooking but before you add the Rosemary, if you want more broth, feel free to add up to one cup of water to the soup.